Transistor4aCPU/gpu-passthrough-tools/README.md

 # gpu-passthrough-tools
-A program that automatically configures gpu passthrough in less then 5 minutes on Debian/Ubuntu based linux distributions.
+A program that automatically configures gpu passthrough in less then 5 minutes on Debian/Ubuntu based linux distributions
 ###
 ## Installation
 ```